marrow/cinje/README.rst

 Getting Started
 ===============

-In order for imports of cinje template functions to correctly translate the source you must first ``import cinje`` in order to register the file encoding.
+In order for imports of cinje template functions to correctly transform the source you must first ``import cinje`` in order to register the file encoding.
 This may sound like magic, but it's not: it's just the Python unicode decoding hook in the ``cinje.encoding`` module.
 Once this has been done you can directly import functions from cinje modules.